agilepro/software-craftsmanship/docs/Coding/Optimization/unnecessary-classes-and-methods.md

-#  #26 Don't add Methods and Classes that you don't need.
+#  Unnecessary Methods & Classes

 This should be obvious, but it is a rule that is violated quite often.
 This is one corollary to the YAGNI (You Aren’t Gonna Need It) Principle.
 This post discusses that there is a proper time to do things, and it is a waste to do them ahead of time.